 Charlotte's Life Sciences

-More than 87,000 employees and more than 3,500 companies weave the healthcare fabric of the charlotte area.
-The talented medical community is integrated into the life and economy of the city through research and delivery of services to civic and multi-national outreach that builds thoughtful and far-sighted healthcare intellectual capital.
+More than 94,500 employees and 3,780 companies weave the health care fabric of the Charlotte area.
+The talented medical community is integrated into the life and economy of the city through research and delivery of services to civic and multi-national outreach that builds thoughtful and far-sighted health care intellectual capital.

 Hospitals lay the foundation for